These are the things I can do without,

 - "Out of Control" (a bonus track available only on the UK release of Everybody Loves a Happy Ending) also references Frida Kahlo.

-- Siamese Twin Songs: On "Songs from the Big Chair", the sixth track, "Broken", segues directly into the seventh track, "Head over Heels", which itself segues directly into a reprise of "Broken".
+- Siamese Twin Songs: On Songs from the Big Chair, the sixth track, "Broken", segues directly into the seventh track, "Head over Heels", which itself segues directly into a reprise of "Broken".
 These latter two are almost always played together on the radio and live, and sometimes the "Broken" reprise isn't even noted on the track listing.
 Depending upon how one defines the trope, quite a few of the band's other song transitions can also qualify; these are listed above under Fading into the Next Song.

 - Special Guest:

 - Phil Collins plays the drums on "Woman in Chains".

 - Legendary trumpeter and world musician Jon Hassell plays on "Standing on the Corner of the Third World".

 - Oleta Adams sings guest vocals on "Woman in Chains", "Badman's Song", and "Me and My Big Ideas", as well as some live versions of "I Believe" (see Going to California for one example).
 She also plays piano on "Badman's Song" and "Standing on the Corner of the Third World".
 Orzabal and Smith are basically responsible for discovering her.

 - Information on most of the band members apart from Orzabal and Smith can be found here, although it looks like it hasn't been updated since shortly after the release of Everybody Loves a Happy Ending.